wfinn/gozapread/README.md

 Currently 1 satoshi is required in the test account, more requirements may follow with other tests.

 ## Todo
-- refactor the hell out of this mess
 - provide more examples

 ## Next endpoints, probably